Alicia-mtz/IBM_Python_in_Data_Science/README.md

 # IBM_Python_in_Data_Science
-IBM Data Science Professional Certificate
+Python in Data Science is a course within the IBM Data Science Professional Certificate.